ShrutiMyIdeasMyBlogs/-udacity-mlops-azure-operationalising-pipeline/README.md

 application insight is true
 ![image](https://user-images.githubusercontent.com/16042155/203716807-9d5ad737-665d-4e0c-a0a1-2b83e0d396bf.png)

+The part of the project also involved the automl pipeline creation using sdk,the pipeline has been created and published successfully.The images for the same are as follows:

 ## Screen Recording
 The screencast is available at https://youtu.be/dQfkEdrFmdM

 ## Future Work
 Following points can be implemented for future work.